Anthematics/scraperfun/README.md

 Welcome to my Github profile & take a look around !
 I hope you like my coding choices.

-*Please git pull EOD Wednesday since I have one final issue to sort out.*
+*Please git pull end of day Wednesday since I have one final STUBBRON issue to sort out.*

 <h3> Issues </h3>